bicarbon8/automated-functional-testing/packages/aft-jasmine-reporter/README.md

 ```

 ## NOTES
-- this Jasmine `CustomReporter` expects that there is only one instance of Jasmine running from a single location as it writes to a file when each Spec is started so that from within a given Spec the `AftLog` and `AftTest` classes can automatically get the Spec description. this causes a performance degradation since there is a locked filesystem read and write operation associated with each test
+- this Jasmine `CustomReporter` expects that there is only one instance of Jasmine running from a single location as it writes to a file when each Spec is started so that from within a given Spec the `AftTest` class can automatically get the Spec description. this causes a performance degradation since there is a locked filesystem read and write operation associated with each test
-- you can use the AFT `Verifier` in combination with the `AftLog` or `AftTest` classes like follows:
+- you can use the AFT `Verifier` in combination with the `AftTest` classes like follows:
 ```javascript
 const aft = new AftTest();
 await aft.verify(() => {